SNVSCU2B August 2024 – August 2025 LM5137-Q1

 Pulse Frequency Modulation and Synchronization (PFM/SYNC)

-To synchronize the LM5137-Q1 to an external clock source, apply a logic-level signal to the PFM/SYNC pin.
-The LM5137-Q1 can be synchronized to ±20% of the programmed free-running frequency up to a maximum of 2.5MHz.
+To synchronize the LM5137-Q1 to an external clock source, apply a logic-level signal to PFM/SYNC.
+The LM5137-Q1 is synchronizable to ±20% of the programmed free-running frequency up to a maximum of 2.5MHz.
 If there is an RT resistor and a synchronization clock signal, the LM5137-Q1 ignores the RT resistor and synchronizes to the external clock.
-However, under low VIN conditions when the minimum off-time is reached, the synchronization signal is ignored, allowing the switching frequency to reduce to maintain output voltage regulation.
+However, when the minimum off-time is reached at high duty cycle, the synchronization is ignored, allowing reduction of the switching frequency to maintain output voltage regulation.